Signed in as:

 Did you have a lesson that first day?

-No!
-I’ve had maybe 10 lessons in my whole life.
+No. I’ve had maybe 10 lessons in my whole childhood.
 I was homeschooled, and a very shy, solitary kid!
-We lived on a farm that was not even close to a city, so I didn’t have access to music teachers.
-I somehow figured out the patterns in songs and the technical aspects of playing banjo, and then guitar on my own.
+We lived on a farm that was not even close to a city, so I didn’t have much access to music teachers.
+But with some occasional lessons, I was pointed in the right direction.
+And somehow I figured out the patterns in songs and the technical aspects of playing banjo.
+Then, I did the same with guitar.
 It was clear to me that the only thing I wanted to do from that point forward was to play music for a living.

 What was it about guitar that hooked you?